Category:712 Structural Steel Construction

 7184.108.40.206.1 Field Welder Cards

 Specifications require that field welders shall be certified by an established facility with an accredited American Welding Society (AWS) certification program defined in the current AWS Standard QC4.
 Welders shall be certified per the current QC7 Standard for AWS Certified Welders.
-The code of acceptance shall be AWS D1.5: Bridge Welding Code for welding of steel products and AWS D1.2: Structural Welding Code-Aluminum.
+The code of acceptance shall be in accordance with Sec 1080.3.3.4 Applicable Codes.
 Welders who have successfully completed the certification program will be issued an AWS Welder Card.
 AWS also has an agreement with the Ironworkers Union that allows them to be accredited test facilities for Ironworkers Union members that meet the same requirements of QC4 and QC7.
 A copy of the AWS Welder card and the Ironworkers Union card are shown:

 The AWS website has a link that provides guidance on interpreting the information that is shown on the back of the cards furnished by both AWS and the Ironworkers Union.
 A link to the AWS website that provides both locations of accredited test facilities (ATF) and interpretation of the welder card information is available.